-- Passing score on the Virginia Communication and Literacy Assessment (VCLA);
+- Passing score on the Virginia Communication and Literacy Assessment (VCLA).
+(Reading and Writing Test)

 - Passing scores on the Praxis II Content Knowledge Tests required for the student’s endorsement area.

 If a student is unable to complete the directed teaching requirement in their senior year, he or she can participate in the post-graduate teaching option available through the consortium.

 State Licensure Requirements

 To become eligible for state licensure RTEC students must meet the following additional criteria: